rsanche4/Raccoon-Engine/README.md

 **Sector Count Considerations**

-Try to keep your world under 100 sectors for optimal performance.
-If your map grows larger, consider splitting it into separate map files and using teleporters or level transitions to move the player between them.
-This keeps rendering efficient and frame rates smooth.
+Try to keep your world under reasonable amount of sectors for optimal performance.
+If your map grows larger (for example more than 100 sectors), consider splitting it into separate map files and using teleporters or level transitions to move the player between them.

 Note: These limitations aren't bugs!
 They're design choices that make the engine fast, understandable, and give it that distinctive retro feel!